Login/Register

 Starting Out In Floristry

-Like many florists, I began by learning the practical side of things.
+Like many florists, I started by learning the practical side of things.
 How to condition flowers properly, how to build a bouquet, how to work quickly and carefully at the same time.
-There’s a lot to take in at the beginning, and so much of it comes through doing.
+There’s a lot to learn, and so much of it is done through hands-on learning.
+I was benched trained and soon fell in love with the industry, so much so that in 2008 I took a huge leap of faith opened up my first Floral Shop.

-At that stage, you’re focused on getting things right..
+In the beginning, you’re focused on getting the practical things right.
 Remembering the flowers, learning the mechanics and gaining confidence in your ability.

 What you don’t always see yet is everything else that sits alongside it.